AuroraEditor/AuroraEditor/README.md

 This project originates from https://github.com/CodeEditApp/CodeEdit.
 We decided to take our own direction with this project for several reasons:

 ### Rate and direction of development
-We want to increase the rate of development, which means
+We want to increase the rate of development, which means:
 - Encouraging people to make PRs, even if they aren't complete (this is an issue with CodeEdit, many amazing PRs go stale or take forever).
 - Making the code review cycle faster, including allowing people to merge their PRs once they have recieved enough reviews, instead of having to wait for an admin to do it.
 - Making a clearer todo so that there is never the "what to do" programmer dilemma that slows down development.